-In traditional TEX ligature building and hyphenation are interwoven with the line break mechanism.
-In LuaTEX these phases are isolated.
-As a consequence we deal differently with (a sequence of) explicit hyphens.
+In traditional $T_E X$ ligature building and hyphenation are interwoven with the line break mechanism.
+In $LuaT_E X$ these phases are isolated.
+As a consequence we deal differently with (a section of the line by the line quence of) explicit hyphens.
 We already have added some control over aspects of the hyphenation and yet another one concerns automatic hyphens (e.g. - characters in the input).